Abhid1239/unstop-challenge/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+Build Project Way:

+Added CSS Resets from : http://web.simmons.edu/~grovesd/comm244/notes/week4/css-reset#:~:text=A%20CSS%20Reset%20style%20sheet,be%20similar%2C%20but%20not%20exact.

+Added a css file in public and refernce it in index.html

+Using plain CSS since nesting can be done now need to try out variable naming in a css project

+Folder Structure Pattern used Intermidiate: https://blog.webdevsimplified.com/2022-07/react-folder-structure/

+Setup Done